 Why goal setting is useful

-What’s important about the goals you set is that they need to mean something to you –they shouldn’t be things that you think you should be doing.
-You will get the most benefit out of achieving goals that you want to achieve, less out of achieving goals that don’t mean much to you.
+What’s important about the goals you set is that they need to mean something to you; they shouldn’t be things that you think you 'should' be doing.
+You will get the most benefit out of achieving goals that you want to achieve, and less out of goals that don’t mean much to you.

 - Start with things you enjoy.
 We are happiest when we are using our strengths.
 Write down the five things you enjoy most in life.
 Are there any goals you can identify?

 - Don’t get too caught up in ‘big’ things.
-A lot of the time when we think about goals, we think they need to mean a big thing, and that can get overwhelming.
+A lot of the time when we think about goals, we think they need to be really big - and that can get overwhelming.
 Change how you think about goals.
 A goal should be anything you want to do or achieve - big, small, or completely random.

-Goals can be made about lots of different areas of your life.
+Goals can be made in many different areas of your life.
 Think about:

-Are there things you want to change about/work towards in any of these aspects of your life?
+Are there things you want to change or work towards in any of these aspects of your life?